Phantom scalar field counterpart to Curzon-Chazy spacetime: Conclusion

 \section{Conclusion}

 We have seen that the solution we examined is behaving both as a wormhole and a time machine.
 However, neither of these characterisations are fully attained by our solution.
-Although we have wormhole throat satisfying all the standard conditions it connects asymptotically flat region to region whose border is non-scalar singularity of null character.
+Although we have a wormhole throat satisfying all the standard conditions it connects asymptotically flat region to a region whose border is a non-scalar singularity of null character.
 This strange region enables travelling to future timelike infinity in finite time thus essentially being a one-directional time machine.
 Overall picture of the geometry was provided by analysing conformal structure.

 The parameter $m$ characterising the solution can be interpreted as a mass of the spacetime as confirmed by using several definitions.
-The Misner-Sharp energy turned out to be good tool for localization of the energy distribution in the spacetime.
+The Misner--Sharp energy turned out to be a good tool for localization of the energy distribution in the spacetime.
 These results were compared with Katz, Lynden-Bell and Bi\v{c}\'{a}k approach \cite{Katz_2006}.

-Finally, a brief study of the case $m<0$ revealed that it results in spacetime that looks conformally as a standard timelike naked singularity.
+A brief study of the case $m<0$ revealed that it results in a spacetime that looks conformally as a standard timelike naked singularity.
 However, this singularity is surrounded by infinite potential barrier making it inaccessible to observers.
+Finally, a generalization including electromagnetic field was obtained by applying a generating technique leading to a spacetime with radically different conformal structure and without wormhole throat.

 The non-scalar singularity is rather undesirable feature of our spacetime but one expects that quantum gravity effects would remove it as is the case for the timelike naked singularity sourced by scalar field \cite{Tahamtan-Annals:2020}.
-Another interesting aspect would be a generalization including rotation.
+Another interesting aspect would be a potential generalization including rotation. {Considering the one-directional time machine character of our solution it might be interesting to analyze if the extra positive time gained by passing in and out of the wormhole might help in protecting causality in systems composed from several such wormholes.}